Maschine Studio vs Mpc Renaissance

 - Arkane Attics

-I’m not to excited with IMaschine, because there isn’t any Android support :(.
+I’m not too excited with IMaschine, because there isn’t any Android support :(.
 Yes, I’m one of those droid guys.
-The expansions banks on the other hand, I’m all over them.
+The expansion banks, on the other hand, I’m all over them.

 Maschine Studio Vs Mpc Renaissance Marketing Part 2

 Both companies are utilizing video to the fullest.
 Before Akai was a little more focused on featuring older hip-hop producers.
 Now, it looks as if they’re slowly incorporating a more diverse group of musicians/producers for their videos.

 Still not as diverse as NI, but heading in the right direction.

 Native Instruments creates videos around all of their products and because of their unique position, anything they market (sound-wise) doubles as an expansion for the Maschine.

 Another thing I notice is with their videos is NI’s ability to display togetherness and ease of use.
 They show you how simple their products are to use and a little of the “how it all comes together”.

 Take a look at their new I-Maschine videos

 NI’s videos also go into a little back story of how the artist is using Maschine etc.